rdkcentral/meta-stack-layering-support/docs/ipk-mode-within-stack-layer.md

 - Ensure proper version updates while reviewing each change in the components.

 ## Additional info
-- EXCLUDE_IPK_FEEDS : This will skip the corresponding arch feed from the IPK consumption. <br /> EXCLUDE_IPK_FEEDS = "armv7at2hf-neon all" <br /> This will skip all the packages from armv7at2hf-neon and all archs from IPK consumption and process the recipes.
+- EXCLUDE_IPK_FEEDS : This will skip the corresponding arch feed from the IPK consumption. <br /> EXCLUDE_IPK_FEEDS = "armv7at2hf-neon all", this will skip all the packages from "armv7at2hf-neon" and "all" archs from IPK consumption and process the recipes.<br />
 - DEPENDS_VERSION_CHECK :  If set to "1", it will build the package from source, if a dependency's major version has changed.
 This will work only with packages set with global PV and PR .
 Example PV:pn-[openssl] = "1.1.1" <br />
 - DEPENDS_ON_TARGET : If set to "1", it will build pkg from source, if it depends on target package <br />
--